“Never believe that a few caring people can’t change the world. For indeed, that’s all who ever have.” ~ Margaret Mead

-After nearly 30 years of handling hundreds of cases for both plaintiffs and defendants at every stage of the legal process in such diverse areas as bad-faith insurance practices, Truth in Lending violations, and construction defects, I am now practicing Impact Litigation as an advocate for human and civil rights and the rights of consumers and investors.
+After nearly 30 years of handling hundreds of cases for both plaintiffs and defendants at every stage of the legal process in such diverse areas as bad-faith insurance practices, Truth in Lending violations, and construction defects, I am now practicing Impact Litigation as a lawyer and advocate for human and civil rights and the rights of consumers and investors.

 Big business and criminals are lured by dollars to put profits before people, often resulting in the exploitation of consumers and investors.
 In its worst form, this results in grave violations of human rights by violence and kidnapping for forced labour or slavery and sexual exploitation.

 What does it take to make an impact and bring about change?
 First, it takes someone who cares.
 And then it takes resources, including time, energy, expertise, and financing.
 Combining resources with other lawyers and law firms to hold big businesses accountable, and to rebalance the unjust enrichment of themselves at consumers’ expense, is how we enforce human rights laws and pursue change through social impact litigation.

 What is Universal Justice?